Alexis-NM/scriptable-minimalist-tracker/README.md

-# Single Habit Tracker for Scriptable
+# Minimalist Habit Tracker for Scriptable

-A customizable medium-sized iOS widget (using Scriptable) to track a single daily habit in a GitHub-like 3×12 grid.
-Offers theme selection (dark/light) and stores data in Keychain.

----

-## Features
+## Project Description

-- **Interactive Setup**: First run prompts for:
-  - Theme: Dark (`#242424` background, white text) or Light (`#FFFFFF` background, black text).
-  - Habit name (stored and displayed in lowercase).
-- **Daily Check-In**: Tap the widget, then confirm to add/remove today’s date.
-- **GitHub-Style Grid**: 3 rows × 12 columns of squares representing days 1–31.
-- **Responsive Layout**: Squares auto-size to fill the medium widget width (≈364pt).
-- **Rounded Corners**: Lightly rounded squares (4pt radius).
-- **Persistent Storage**: Theme, habit name, and dates saved in iOS Keychain.
+Minimalist Habit Tracker is an iOS widget script built with Scriptable that enables you to set up, customize, and track a single daily habit using a GitHub-style 3×12 grid interface.
+Featuring theme selection, interactive daily check-ins, and secure storage via Keychain, it's a lightweight and flexible solution to visualize your habit progress directly on your home screen.

 ---